tallybark/dob/README.rst

 - Includes command shortcuts -- common command sequences mapped to a single keypress.

 - Runs on the latest Python (3.6, 3.7, and 3.8).

+- Broad desktop OS support -- runs on Linux, macOS, and Windows.

 - Suitably tested (though coverage could be better).